rexfordessilfie/zod-factory/README.md

 ## Codegen from Custom Validation Rules Format
 This "custom-format" is a basic format I came up with for defining validation rules that can be translated to zod.
 It is not fully featured, but is a POC for code generation from other validation rule definition formats.
 This format is very experimental.

-For the experimental custom format, run:
-To run playground codegen script, run:
+To run playground codegen script on some custom-format definitions, run:
 ```bash
 $ cd playground
 $ ts-node codegen-custom.ts 'custom-format:.*'